Vidyaaz/PawPrints/README.md

 # Online Pet Adoption System (PawPrints)
-Developed an online pet adoption system using MySQL which allows the user to browse through a variety of pet breeds, review their nutrition and care requirements, make a selection and place their order.
+Develpoed an online platform for pet adoption utilizing MySQL.
+Users can explore different pet breeds, view their nutritional and care needs, select a pet, and complete the adoption process.